peteonrails/hushnote/README.md

 - **🎙️ Audio Recording**: Capture system audio and microphone input using PulseAudio/PipeWire
 - **📝 Speech-to-Text Transcription**: Convert audio to text using faster-whisper (offline)
+- **👥 Speaker Diarization**: Identify who spoke when with interactive speaker labeling
 - **🤖 AI Summarization**: Generate meeting notes, action items, and summaries using Ollama
 - **🔒 100% Private**: All processing happens locally on your machine
 - **⚡ GPU Acceleration**: Support for AMD ROCm and NVIDIA CUDA
 - **📊 Multiple Output Formats**: TXT, JSON, SRT, VTT for transcripts; Markdown, JSON for summaries
 - **🎯 Flexible Model Selection**: Choose Whisper model size and Ollama model based on your needs
-- **🔄 Complete Workflow**: Single command to record, transcribe, and summarize meetings
+- **🔄 Complete Workflow**: Single command to record, diarize, transcribe, and summarize meetings

 ### Use Cases